-Note: This review was taken from the April issue of the magazine.
+Note: This feature was originally featured in the June 2013 issue of the magazine.

 Whatever plans Microsoft may have had for Windows RT heading into 2014 may need to be adjusted.
 Consumers just aren't buying Windows RT devices, and with sales being as weak as they are, Microsoft's OEM partners are beginning to lose interest, too.
 Case in point, Asus has reportedly decided to stop producing Windows RT tablets, which run on ARM-based processors rather than x86 chips.

 We suppose it was inevitable that a class action lawsuit of some sort would be filed against Microsoft over its handling of Surface RT.
 If you recall, Microsoft was never very forthcoming about its Surface RT sales figures, waiting until its Q4 2013 earnings report to reveal that Surface RT was essentially a flop, causing the company to take a $900 million charge on unsold inventory.
 The class action suit filed against Microsoft accuses the company of making misleading statements in regards to its financial performance and Surface RT in particular.

 Amazon's become a bit predictable as of late, at least regarding its Kindle line.
 It goes something like this: Launch a tablet, ride it out with occasional discounts, slash the price one last time, rinse and repeat.
 If you head over to Amazon right now, you'll notice that the Kindle Fire HD now starts at $159, down $40 from its list price of $199.
 The most likely explanation is that Amazon is clearing out inventory to make room for a refreshed Kindle Fire HD line.